 - Outstanding teaching: The Morris campus boasts the highest percentage of winners of the Horace T. Morse-Minnesota Alumni Association Awards for Outstanding Contributions to Undergraduate Education at the University of Minnesota.
 Many of these instructors teach subjects required for admission to physician assistant programs

-- Shadowing and employment in medical professions: Thanks to strong relationships between the University of Minnesota, Morris and local medical providers, students may shadow medical professionals at the Stevens Community Medical Center or Prairie Ridge Hospital and Health Services or pursue undergraduate employment with Stevens County Ambulance and Emergency Services.
+- Shadowing and employment in medical professions: Thanks to strong relationships between the University of Minnesota, Morris and local medical providers, students may shadow medical professionals at the Stevens Community Medical Center or Lake Region Healthcare Morris Medical Center or pursue undergraduate employment with Stevens County Ambulance and Emergency Services.
 Many PA programs require or prefer this type of direct patient care experience.

 - University of Minnesota Infrastructure: As part of a major research university, the Morris campus provides access to digital and technological resources not usually found on residential undergraduate campuses, including courses delivered via interactive distance technology.